conduits-link/frontend/README.md

-# Noteworthy
+# Conduit

-Noteworthy is an LLM-based text editor, with an intuitive and powerful graphical user interface.
+Conduit is an LLM-based text editor, with an intuitive and powerful graphical user interface.
 Employ an AI assistant to help you write without typing any prompts!

 ## Contents